Last updated: November 4, 2022

 Working animals are allowed anywhere in Denali.
 This means, for example, that you may ski-jor with your dog (ski-joring is where a dog is in a harness and helps pull you as you cross-country ski).

-There are no special fees for recreating in the park, although there is an overall park entrance fee ($10/person, valid for seven days).
+There are no special fees for recreating in the park, although there is an overall park entrance fee.

 The Murie Science and Learning Center serves as Denali's winter visitor center, from mid-September through May 14 each year.

-It's a great starting point for you to acquire trail maps and learn about conditions before setting off, or warm up by the fire after some time spent outdoors.
+It's a great starting point for you to get trail maps and learn about conditions before setting off, or warm up by the fire after some time spent outdoors.